Depreciation, amortisation, and depletion

 Net operating losses

 Tax losses may be carried forward for an unlimited amount of time.
 As a general rule, tax losses cannot be carried back.
 There are no tax loss 'baskets' (operating/capital).
-Notwithstanding, for tax periods starting in or after 2015, companies whose turnover in the previous tax period was under EUR 10 million may reduce their positive tax base by up to 10% of their amount by establishing a non-distributable reserve for the amount of the reduction (reserve for the levelling-off of tax losses).
+Notwithstanding, companies whose turnover in the previous tax period was under EUR 10 million may reduce their positive tax base by up to 10% of their amount by establishing a non-distributable reserve for the amount of the reduction (reserve for the levelling-off of tax losses).
 The reduction may not exceed EUR 1 million and should be reversed in line with the tax losses obtained by the company, subject to a five-year time limit.

-- If net turnover is less than EUR 20 million, the previous regulations will apply, i.e. tax loss carryforward may be offset up to 70% of the tax base prior to the capitalisation reserve and their offset (60% for years commencing in 2016).
+- If net turnover is less than EUR 20 million, the previous regulations will apply, i.e. tax loss carryforward may be offset up to 70% of the tax base prior to the capitalisation reserve and their offset.

 - If net turnover is at least EUR 20 million but less than EUR 60 million, tax loss carryforward may be offset up to 50% of the tax base prior to the capitalisation reserve and their offset.